jason-r-c/ui-testing/aws-windows-vm-master/README.md

 ) Select the region from the top bar.
 I selecyed London as made sene geographically.

-) Select th AMI which waas just createdc by the import process. uing the `describe-import-image-tasks` coomand outupt yu shoudk copy the `ImageId` or `ImportTaskId` value and search that value in the AMIs.
+) Select th AMI which waas just created by the import process. uing the `describe-import-image-tasks` command outupt you should copy the `ImageId` or `ImportTaskId` value and search that value in the AMIs.
 Alternativy sort by 'Creation date' to locate the latest.

 ) Click the Launch button.